-

 Tim Guthrie Collection, Melbourne

-Sotheby's, Important Aboriginal Art, Melbourne, 30 June, 1997, lot 14
+Sotheby's, Melbourne, Important Aboriginal Art, 30 June 1997, lot 14

 Collection of John and Barbara Wilkerson, New York